Does Your Cereal Have Too Much Iron? Check the Label and Know Your Needs

 Key points on cereal with too much iron

 Know your individual iron requirements.
 If you are male or an older female, you need much less iron than a younger woman.
 If you like large amounts of cereal (like me), then make sure you are eating within your recommended limits by picking a lower iron cereal.
 Cereal is really a healthy breakfast (and can be a creative good dinner, if I’m honest).
-It can be a great source of fiber and B vitamins, but also a source of too much iron for many except the anemic.
-Besides the iron content of a cereal, fiber and sugar content should be evaluated when you buy cereal.
+It can be a great source of healthy fiber and B vitamins, but also a source of too much iron for many except the anemic.

 Do you have any favorite low iron cereals you enjoy?
 If you found this blog post helpful, please share comments and the post itself!